 Zabbix, the third-party software receiving the data

-The scripts are lightweight, but can only be written by someone who has a deep understanding of the following:
+The scripts are lightweight, but they could only have been written by someone who has a deep understanding of:

 - A Data Centre’s infrastructure

 - Hypervisors (like Xen)

 - Integration with, and extending complex third-party software (like Zabbix)